Crime Victims’ Rights in Appeals, Post-Conviction and Federal Habeas Cases

 Post-Conviction Victim Advocacy

-The Oregon DOJ’s Crime Victims’ Services Division (CVSD) has Victims’ Advocates to help victims keep informed about their case.
+The Oregon DOJ’s Crime Victim and Survivor Services Division (CVSSD) has Victims’ Advocates to help victims keep informed about their case.

 As a crime victim proceeding through the post-conviction process, you have the right to: